gardener/machine-spec/spec.md

 #### `Probe`

-A Plugin MUST implement this RPC call.
+A Plugin is REQUIRED implement this RPC call.
 The primary utility of the Probe RPC is to verify that the plugin is in a healthy and ready state.
 If an unhealthy state is reported, via a non-success response, a CMI-Client MAY take action with the intent to bring the plugin to a healthy state.
 Such actions MAY include, but SHALL NOT be limited to, the following: